adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.3.21 =
+* Updated the settings link in the plugin listing.

 = 1.3.20 =
 * Updated test-notice-controller-class.php for WP coding standards.